Fake New Jersey Oil Well

 Although early pioneers who drilled brine wells sometimes found oil instead, the U.S. petroleum industry began with an 1859 Pennsylvania well drilled specifically for oil for refining into kerosene lamp fuel.
 This oil and natural gas history chronology is a limited sample of the industry’s milestones — exploration, production, technologies, products, transportation, etc.

-The petroleum industry history timeline is part of an on-going project of the American Oil & Gas historical Society (you are invited to join the research effort).
-Importantly, America’s fossil fuel history provides a context for understanding modern energy challenges.
-Comments, suggestions — and additions — are welcomed.
+The petroleum industry history timeline is part of an on-going project of the American Oil & Gas Historical Society (everyone is invited to join the research effort).
+Petroleum history provides a context for understanding modern energy challenges.

 The U.S. petroleum industry began on August 27, 1859, with a Pennsylvania well drilled specifically for oil.